hbctraining/variant_analysis/lessons/11_IGV.md

 <img src="../img/Set_data_range_IGV.png" width="400">
 </p>

-A window should pop-up and allow you to select the minimum, maximum and whether you would like the data to be log-scaled.
+A window should pop up and allow you to select the minimum, maximum, and whether you would like the data to be log-scaled.
 Once you have selected the parameters you want, you can left-click <kbd>OK</kbd>:

 <p align="center">
 <img src="../img/Set_data_range_manual_IGV.png" width="400">